 One-by-one, the population collapses in

 their lungs set afire; a breath no longer taken.

 In place of children who use to gavotte,

 Mothers and fathers cling to their child in

 desperation for the first time, for no force

 had presented such a need in their existence.

-Frightened and scared of the death represented in
+Frightened and scared of the death represented

-The roar of the silence of forced stillness, they cry.
+in the silence of forced stillness, they cry.

 from a world now stationary, quarantined, and held